Cyber Intelligence

 Export-Csv -Path "analytics-rules-audit.csv" -NoTypeInformation

-Review each rule: Is it still relevant?
-Is the KQL valid in the unified portal query editor?
-Is severity/tactic mapping correct?
-This is a good opportunity to prune unused template-based rules — the unified portal can degrade with thousands of active rules.
+Review each rule: still relevant?
+KQL valid in the unified query editor?
+Severity and tactic mapping correct?
+This is also a good time to prune unused template-based rules — the unified portal can degrade noticeably with thousands of active rules.

 $WorkspaceId = (Get-AzOperationalInsightsWorkspace `